osaosemwen/containerdeployments/readme.md

-"This application is principal, to showcase how cloud application can be scalled across different geographical regions using dockers first, in which ELB can be used in managing traffics across, it is pricipally with dockers, the writeup is adapted from a couple of docker documentations referenced below"
+"This application is principal to showcase how cloud applications can be scaled across different geographical regions using dockers first, in which ELB can be used in managing traffics across, it is pricipally with dockers, the writeup is adapted from a couple of docker documentations referenced below"

 ![dockerswarm on aws cloud simple usecase](https://user-images.githubusercontent.com/17884787/38647160-ecbde85a-3db8-11e8-849d-600f782d8dc2.png)

-# Use Case 1: Deploy a and scale application accross various VMs using docker.
+# Use Case 1: Deploy an application and scale it accross various VMs using docker.

 #### Prequisites: